skrub-data/skrub/doc/skrub_pipeline_validation.rst

 Cross-validation
 ----------------

-Rather than a single split, we often want to run cross-validation.
-The same mechanism is used, except that several splits are done and the model fitting and scoring is done for us.
+We can increase our confidence in our score by using cross-validation instead of a single split. mechanism now fits and evaluates the model on several splits.
 This is done with :meth:`.skb.cross_validate() <Expr.skb.cross_validate>`.

 >>> pred.skb.cross_validate() # doctest: +SKIP